M.Eng. Frequently Asked Questions (FAQ)

 Unfortunately, we have no funding or scholarships available for M.Eng. students at this time.
 The department does not offer scholarships or fellowships for M.Eng. students; however, students are welcome to apply for external fellowships or scholarships.

 I will be an on-campus student.
 May I hold a Research Assistantship (RA) or Teaching Assistantship (TA) while in the M.Eng. program?

 Students in the M.Eng. program may not hold an RA or TA position.
-M.Eng. students are eligible for hourly work on campus.
+M.Eng. students are eligible to hold graduate hourly positions.
 Students can find on-campus job opportunities on the virtual job board.
 Another good job source is the Research Park Virtual Job Board.

 When is tuition due and how do I pay my bill?

 Information on tuition due dates and payment options is available on the University of Illinois Bursar's website.

 Are international students eligible for CPT and OPT?